ancientmc/AncientCoderPack/README.md

 For parameters, ACP uses Enigma.
 Aside from an older version of MCInjector (that ACP doesn't use), Enigma is pretty much the only deobfuscator/bytecode editor that allows for direct editing of parameter names.
 Lack of options and Enigma's ease of use makes it the preferred choice.
-The parameter names are written by AncientMC, and are currently work in progress.
+The parameter names are written by AncientMC, although primarily based on MCP mappings, and are currently work in progress.

 Stay tuned for a full release.